andrewcolepinkham/pidrone/README.md

-# pidrone

-# This is a repository

-#
-# Current Sensor Drivers include: BMP180 (Temperature, Pressure, Altitude)

 # PiDrone

 PiDrone is a Python repository created by @andrewpinkham for research at Colorado College.
 We use this driver code to control sensor modules via a Raspberry Pi 4 model B